phetsims/perennial/js/build-server/README.md

 ## Build Server Configuration

+The "dev server" is currently `bayes.colorado.edu`.
+The "production server" is currently `phet-server.colorado.edu`

 All of the phet repos live on the production and dev servers under /data/share/phet/phet-repos.
 The build server lives in perennial: `/data/share/phet/phet-repos/perennial/js/build-server`.